North Devon Council monitors and models air pollutant levels to assess current and future air quality.

 Our air quality monitoring sites are:

-North Devon Council does not have responsibility for monitoring and identifying radon gas.
 More information can be found on Public Health England's website.

 North Devon Council must, by law, regulate certain types of factory and other activities such as dry cleaners.
 This is to reduce any pollution they may cause and, in particular, to help improve air quality.